Is it possible to plan your own trip to Cappadocia, Pamukkale, and Ephesus, Turkey without booking tours?

 believe me with a good plan u can make it 250€

 Don't worry, you will not be in danger unless you walk alone in the middle of the night in quiet streets. (general risk worldwide) You can visit those cities by yourself but it is always good to be well organised. İstanbul is great and worth to stay more than 1 night.
 Can't say the same thing for Ankara (boring capital).
 You can fly from İstanbul to (nehşehir or kayseri which are close cities to Cappadoccia) and get in to town by hotel shuttles.
 Flying from Cappadoccia to Ephesus will also be a time saver.
 If you will prefer coach, you may have some language problems but don't worry, places you are trying to visit are very touristic locations and people are very helpfull.
-Don't forget to bargain, at least take your chance. over 4 years agoAnswered by Cenk via WorldNomads.com
+Don't forget to bargain, at least take your chance. about 5 years agoAnswered by Cenk via WorldNomads.com

 Flights are pretty cheap and easy.
 We flew from Istanbul to cappadoccia, make sure you stay in Goreme...it's absolutely amazing!